takehika0129/no18-simple-shell-script/README.md

-# Create a Simple Shell Script
+# Create a Simple Shell Script for Backup
 A simple bash script for automating daily backups using `tar`, `cp`, and `date`.